 - Clarification: While a tripartite view of the self was common during the first three centuries of the Christian church, Roman Catholic theology since at least the ninth century viewed human beings as a synthesis of body and spirit or soul, seeing the words “spirit” and “soul” as two different words for the same entity.
 It therefore rejects a tripartite view of the self.
 See the Catechism of the Catholic Church: Section 2, Chapter 1, Article 1, Paragraph 6.II.362-8.
 Furthermore, the division into body and soul is seen by Roman Catholicism as somewhat artificial: human beings are a unity, so that the soul is the “form” of the body, and the two together form a single nature (a view similar to that of Blake’s devils in The Marriage of Heaven and Hell, Erdman p.
 34).
 Tripartite views of the self have long been a persistent minority position, however, and remnants of it surface (or are implied by) Medieval hermeneutics, which I believe I established well in my discussion of Origen (pp. 38-9).
 See also Aquinas on hermeneutics, which seems to elaborate on a tripartite model that Aquinas did not himself hold.
 Luther very likely believed in a tripartite self, which would explain Kierkegaard’s own belief in a tripartite self, as is evident from both Concept of Anxiety and the opening pages of The Sickness Unto Death.
 Blake, I am coming to believe, is probably closer to the traditional Roman Catholic position with some modifications.
 These modifications may only be polemic.

 - RESULT: my comment above needed to be further nuanced by this history.
 I was not ignorant of it at the time but was perhaps too focused on the schema while writing to provide this background where appropriate.
-My forthcoming essay for Ziolkowski’s anthology Kierkegaard, Literature, and the Arts (Northwestern University Press) corrects this failure to address the history of Roman Catholic theology.
+My chapter for Ziolkowski’s anthology Kierkegaard, Literature, and the Arts (Northwestern University Press, 2018) corrects this failure to address the history of Roman Catholic theology.

 - p.
 11: “In contrast, England, Scotland, and Wales united into Great Britain through the 1707 Act of Union…” Technically true, but it should be noted that Wales was joined to England in the sixteenth century.